Soreine/Hexode/Specs.md

 Once the player has made a move, the game will evolve accordingly to three rules, in that order:

-- The selected zone is now belonging to the player which did the move.
+- The selected zone now belongs to the player which did the move.
 This should be clearly identified by a color, a marker or whatever

 - Each adjacent zone controlled by the opponent and for which, the amount of entity is